iivvaannxx/my-room/README.md

 - **Orbit Camera (Moving)**: Using the left mouse button (desktop) or 1 finger touch (mobile) and dragging.
 - **Truck Camera (Panning)**: Using the right mouse button (desktop) or 2/3 fingers touch (mobile) and dragging.
-- **Dolly Camera (Zooming)**: Using the mouse wheel, either scrolling or pressing it and dragging the mouse (desktop).
+- **Dolly Camera ("Zooming")**: Using the mouse wheel, either scrolling or pressing it and dragging the mouse (desktop).
 2 fingers pinch-in or out (mobile).

 Made with the great [Camera Controls](https://github.com/yomotsu/camera-controls) library for Three.js.

 ## ✨ Features

 The UI panel on the top right is made with [Tweakpane](https://tweakpane.github.io/docs/).
 You can use it to interact with some objects in the scene!
-At the time of writing the following objects/options can be played with:
+At the time of writing the following objects/options can be played with are the ones listed below.

+Initially there was also an option to change the projection between orthographic and perspective, but I didn't like having to manage two different cameras and I ended up removing this capability and the ortographic projection altogether because I didn't like it that much either.
+Perspective feels more natural, and ortographic was only there in the beginning to stick with the ***Isometric*** part of the challenge theme.

 - **Realtime Clock**: The clock over the shelves, should display the system time of the visitor's machine.
 You can also travel in time if you want, by changing it manually!